August 18. Kazinform's timeline of major events

 EVENTS

-1993 – The Republic of Kazakhstan and the Republic of Chile ink a joint communique to establish diplomatic relations.
+1993 – Kazakhstan and Chile sign a joint communique to establish diplomatic relations.

-2016 – Kazakhstani boxer Daniyar Yeleussinov clinches gold in Men’s -69kg weight class at the 2016 Rio Olympic Games.
-Kazakhstan wins its fourth consecutive boxing gold in Rio de Janeiro.
-Before that Kazakhstani Bakhtiyar Artayev hauls boxing gold at the 2004 Athens Olympics, Bakhyt Sarsekbayev – at the 2008 Beijing Olympics and Serik Sapiyev – at the 2012 London Olympics.

-2017 – IT specialist Nurlan Kambar from South Kazakhstan region invents e-dombra application allowing users to learn how to play dombra with the help of their mobile devices.

-2019 – 12-year-old Zhamilya Akhmetova from Kazakhstan receives a letter of gratitude on behalf of U.S. President Donald Trump for academic excellence.
+2019 – Kazakhstan’s Zhamilya Akhmetova, aged 12, receives a letter of gratitude on behalf of U.S. President Donald Trump for academic excellence.